microsoft/SLG-Business-Applications/demos/Officer-Action-Requests/readme.md

 5. After approval of the OAR, the **OAR Implementers** are then assigned *tasks* to complete their applicable duties to carry out the proposed change in the OAR.
 For example, if an officer receives a promotion to a new role in a new preccint, staff will need to make necessary changes in the agency's payroll system.
 These implementers are notified of their new task via email and can access a model-driven Power App for reviewing these tasks and marking them complete.

 ## Solution
+*(solution coming)*

+As described further below, the *Produce OAR PDF* workflow fills OAR data into a Word Document Template before exporting that document to a PDF.
+You can download a copy of that Word doc template: [OAR_Template.docx](https://github.com/microsoft/SLG-Business-Applications/releases/download/42/OAR_Template.docx)

 ## All Power Apps Apps, Described
 This solution package comes with **four** Power Apps apps: